 There is an increasingly large body of evidence that the Late Bronze Age was unusually hot and dry.
 Written evidence from Anatolia and the Levant suggests severe food shortages.
 The Sea People were likely migrants fleeing famine.

 The disturbances in this period started in the Hittite empire and may have emerged from a power struggle in the region.
+Based on the etymology, there is good reason to believe at least some of the Sea People came from Anatolia.

 The Luwian People from Asia Minor are the mythical Trojans